Mystic Lake (California): San Jacinto Wildlife Area

+The lake is adjacent to the 9,000 acre San Jacinto Wildlife Area, which is owned and managed by the California Department of Fish and Wildlife and open to the public.
+It features restored wetlands and wildlife habitat.
+Mystic Lake is a high priority acquisition area for the Department to add to the Wildlife Area.
+It is a popular destination for bird-watchers and hunters.
+The developer of an 8,725-unit housing development is required to create an environmental stewardship program to provide community education and funding to the local agencies that manage the wildlife area to offset the impact of the development and its influx of residents.

 Juan Bautista de Anza Anza Trail

 The Anza Trail passes by the lake, which was described by Juan Bautista de Anza in 1774 as "several leagues in circumference and as full of white geese as water."
 Anza named it Laguna de Bucareli, after Antonio María de Bucareli y Ursúa, the viceroy of New Spain.
 Much later, it became known as Mystic Lake.